-Many essential processes that support the formation and function of immune cells occur while we sleep.
+Many essential processes that support the formation and function of immune cells occur while you sleep.¹

-If being told to get more sleep “because it’s good for you” isn’t compelling, then consider what happens to our immune system when we don’t get enough sleep:
+If being told to get more sleep “because it’s good for you” isn’t compelling, then consider what happens to your immune system when you don’t get enough sleep:

-- A lack of sleep and poor sleep quality severely impairs immune function (slows activity and inhibits cellular reproduction) and increases susceptibility to infection.
+- A lack of sleep and poor sleep quality severely impairs immune function (slows activity and inhibits cellular reproduction) and increases susceptibility to infection.² ³

 Researchers agree that a minimum of 7 hours of high quality sleep is required for optimal health and immune function.

-While acute stress can up-regulate the immune system, chronic stress impairs immune function, increases susceptibility to infection and extends the amount of time it takes to recover from illness.
+While acute stress can up-regulate the immune system, chronic stress impairs immune function, increases susceptibility to infection, and extends the amount of time it takes to recover from illness.⁵

 Chronic stress is also associated with a long list of other disorders and health problems including depression and anxiety and is a major contributor to poor sleep.